-A job description is provided to all volunteers at the time they are hired.
-It must be signed by the volunteer and the Volunteer Coordinator and placed in the volunteer's personnel file.
+A job description is provided to all volunteers at the time they begin service.
+A job description will be placed in the volunteer's personnel file.
 The job description may be updated at any time at the discretion of CSS.
-When a job description is updated, the updated job description must be signed by both the volunteer and the Volunteer Coordinator and then placed in the volunteer's personnel file.